Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

-\begin{rems*} 1.\;Condition \eqref{eq:power} in Theorem~C is sharp.
-Indeed, an example in Section~\ref{sec:fast} shows that the power $1/2$ in~\eqref{eq:power} cannot be increased.\\ 2.\;A special case of Theorem~C is when~$(U_n)$ is an orbit of simply connected wandering domains of a transcendental entire or meromorphic function~$f$.
-Note that in this case $F_n=f^n$ always has a continuous extension to the boundary, except perhaps at~$\infty$. \end{rems*}
+2.\;A special case of Theorem~C is when~$(U_n)$ is an orbit of simply connected wandering domains of a transcendental entire or meromorphic function~$f$.
+In this case $F_n=f^n$ always has a continuous extension to the boundary, except perhaps at~$\infty$. \end{rems*}

-Despite this successful generalisation of the first part of the ADM dichotomy (Theorem~\ref{thm:DM}, part~(a)), the second part of the dichotomy fails in the general setting of sequences of functions, and even in the setting of non-autonomous dynamical systems; indeed, under the same assumption on interior orbits converging to the boundary, very different types of behaviour can occur on the boundary itself.
-We illustrate this in Section~\ref{sect:examples} with a number of examples.
+Despite this successful generalisation of the first part of the ADM dichotomy (Theorem~\ref{thm:DM}, part~(a)), the second part of the dichotomy fails in the general setting of sequences of functions, and even in the setting of non-autonomous dynamical systems; indeed, under the same assumption that interior orbits converge to the boundary slowly, very different types of behaviour can occur on the boundary itself; we illustrate this with examples in Section~\ref{sect:examples}.

-Having seen that fast convergence of interior points to the boundary implies that the Denjoy--Wolff set has {\it full} measure, in Section 5 we give a result which shows, perhaps surprisingly, that there are examples for which the orbits of all interior points converge together towards the boundary and yet the Denjoy--Wolff set is empty.
+In Section 5, we give an example which shows, perhaps surprisingly, that it is possible for the orbits of all interior points to converge to the boundary with the same limiting behaviour and yet the Denjoy--Wolff set is {\it empty}.
 (This cannot occur in the classical case since the Denjoy--Wolff point always belongs to the Denjoy--Wolff set.)